informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

   access a position that is outside the board.

 For convenience, we also define a new exception class `GameModelException` which is the superclass of the above two exceptions.
-The method `addObject` method of the `GameModel` interface is now declared to throw (at least) these two exceptions:
+The `addObject` method of the `GameModel` interface is now declared to throw (at least) these two exceptions:

 ```java